apigee/ansible-opdk-accelerator/installations/README.md

 ## Basic Usage
-We have created an `ansible-galaxy` requirements file `requirements.yml` that will download and install the roles used by this playbook.
-You can download and install the required roles as follows:
+We have created an `ansible-galaxy` requirements file `requirements.yml` that will download and install the roles used by this playbook. `ansible-galaxy` expects a path to the `requirements.yml` file.
+Assuming you `cd` into the folder containing your target `requirements.yml` then you can download and install the required roles as follows:

     ansible-galaxy install -r requirements.yml -f